SAP-samples/idm-business-extensions-service/README.md

 Considerations:
 * The content can be downloaded and used without any license charges.
-* If you require support during installation, configuration or when using, modifying or extending the content you need to open an SAP support incident under support component XX-PROJ-CON-SEC.
+* If you require support during installation, configuration or when using, modifying or extending the content, please send an email to <securityconsulting@global.corp.sap>.
 * If you did not purchase the service from SAP Consulting, you will get charged for the support activities.

 ## Requirements